zero212/GSOC2020Doc/source/contents/Intro.md

 # Function introduction

-Function inside my class `NPandPRTA` and its usage:
+Function inside the class `NPandPRTA` and its usage:

 ```Java
 setSchedubilityCheck(boolean schedubilityCheck)